 How Much Family/Personal time do residents get?

-Vacation days are 15 days for PGY-1 and 21 days for PGY 2-3.
+27 days total...
 The program allows sick days and FMLA according to ACGME regulations.
 EC-HealthNet is a family friendly environment.

 Where do most residents live?